aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

----
+﻿---
 title: Navigation with Cursor
-description: "Aspsoe.Words for Java allows you to navigate between different nodes within a document, such as a paragraph, bookmark, or a specific character, using a virtual cursor."
+description: "Aspsoe.Words for Java enables you to navigate between different nodes within a document, such as a paragraph, bookmark, or a specific character, using a virtual cursor."
 type: docs
 weight: 5
 url: /java/navigation-with-cursor/